rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 git commit -m "added MS012-020 RCE for Win2008 R2"
 git push origin module-ms12-020
 ````
+**Please make sure your commit messages conform to this guide: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html**.
+TL;DR - First line should be 50 characters or less, then a blank line, then more explanatory text if necessary, with lines no longer than 72 characters.

 That command set should look something like this: